 While streaks seem simple on the surface, they can be a powerful motivator to make consistent progress every day:

 Bonus tips for managing communication

-Like I mentioned before, I follow inbox zero religiously!
+As I mentioned before, I follow Inbox Zero religiously!
 This is my email workflow:

-I only check emails twice a day, once in the morning and once in the afternoon.
+I only check emails twice daily, once in the morning and once in the afternoon.

 In each session, I try to process all the emails.

 If I can, I respond to an email right away.
 If I can’t, I turn it into a task with a due date and priority via the Todoist Gmail add-on.

 I have all notifications from my email disabled on all of my devices, so I won’t be distracted as I focus on other things.

 Managing team chat